jens-vadim-heim/todo-app/README.md

-# ToDo list
+# ToDo web app

-This is a simple "todo list" web application developed using HTML, CSS and Javascript (React), built using Vite.
+This is a simple "todo list" web app developed using HTML, CSS and Javascript (React), built using Vite.

 It allows the user to type in a note ("todo"), then add it to the list of todos.